Josh565565/first-javascript-zuri-task/README.md

 I used Document.write to Display my information.
 I also commented a way whereby I can also use "alert" to Display the Information .

+I wrote my JavaScript code inside my HTML file.
+I can also write my JavaScript code in as saperate JS file but since this is an Introduction task That's why i decided to wrote the code inside my HTML file.

 published GitHub gage: https://josh565565.github.io/first-javascript-zuri-task/

 Thank you I4G and Zuri Team.